Jump to topic

 Oral cancer can develop in the mouth, cheeks, gums, tongue, lips, palate, sinuses, or the mouth’s floor.
 Neck cancer and esophageal cancer are also considered oral cancer.
 Without early treatment, the disease is life-threatening.

 Reconstructive surgery restores the function and form of a patient's natural features.
-These surgeries often require skin, nerve, or bone grafts from another part of the patient’s body.
+These surgeries often require skin, nerve, or bone grafting from another part of the patient’s body.
 The same skills are necessary for cosmetic procedures, which are elective surgeries that improve facial features from aging or trauma.

 TMD is the most common temporomandibular joint and muscle disorder (TMJD).
 Patients with TMD typically suffer from constant headaches, earaches, or pain when opening or closing their mouths.